Dead Leaves and the Dirty Ground

-"Dead Leaves and the Dirty Ground" is a song by the American rock band the White Stripes.
-It was released on July 1, 2002 by V2 in the United States.
-The song was written by Jack White around the time of their debut album, and was composed by Jack and Meg White for the band's third album, White Blood Cells.
+"Dead Leaves and the Dirty Ground" is a song by the American rock band the White Stripes and the opening track of their third album, White Blood Cells (2001).
+It was released in the United States in July 2002 by V2 Records, with XL Recordings handling the United Kingdom and Australia releases in September 2002.
+The song was written by Jack White and composed by him and Meg White.
+Musically, "Dead Leaves and the Dirty Ground" is an alternative and garage rock song with lyrics about a man coping with his lover's abandonment.

-In all territories, the record was released as the album's third single.
-It was first released in the United States in July 2002, reaching number 19 on the Billboard Alternative Airplay chart and 63 on the Billboard Modern Rock Tracks charts.
-It was later released in the United Kingdom and Australia in September 2002, reaching number 25 on the UK Singles Chart.
-Music critics praised the song's heavy riffs, primitive drum beats, and Jack and Meg's chemistry.

-"Dead Leaves and the Dirty Ground" is considered one of the best songs by the White Stripes.
-It is an enduring work of the band, being covered and remixed by several artists including Jimmy Page and "Weird Al" Yankovic.
+"Dead Leaves and the Dirty Ground" was well-received by music critics, who praised its composition and display of Jack and Meg's chemistry.
+Commercially, it reached the top thirteen of the US Alternative Airplay, Scottish Singles and UK Singles charts, and ended 2002 at number 63 on Billboard's Modern Rock Tracks chart and number 25 on the UK Singles Chart.
+The song is one of the White Stripes's enduring works, covered by artists including Jimmy Page and "Weird Al" Yankovic, and featured as a playable track in the video game Rock Band 3.

 Composition

 "Dead Leaves and the Dirty Ground" is an alternative rock and garage rock song that runs for a duration of 3 minutes and 4 seconds.
 It is written in the time signature of common time, with a mid tempo of 80 beats per minute.
 The key of the two guitars range from A to D major.
 Jack White's vocal range spans from G_{4} to A♯_{5}.
 Meg White makes extensive use of the crash cymbal, hi-hat, kick drum, and snare drum in the choruses, and introduces the floor tom, tom drum and ride cymbal in the pre-choruses and verses.

 Lyrically, "Dead Leaves and the Dirty Ground" is about a man who is abandoned by his lover, and struggles to deal with the aftermath and the wreckage of their home.
-The song has often been speculated to be based on the end of Jack White and Meg White's marriage, but neither have commented on the matter.